kkibria/slideshow-dist/md/chindex.md

 ## Easy to Collaborate
 Build a website to share all your up-to-date presentations quickly.

 Everyone has a browser, right?!
+Well, almost anyway.

 ## A picture is worth thousand words

-You probably are wondering at this point how this SlideShow presentation you are watching is made?
+You probably are wondering at this point how is this SlideShow presentation you are watching made?
 What does the text file actually look like?

 Take a look at the [`chindex.md`](md/chindex.md) file.